 I expect that when up and running with 2

-others, finding the direction of the
+others, finding the direction of a 30

 signal on the repeater input channel

-would be a virtual impossibility.
+would still be a virtual impossibility.

 Dead simple, if

-crude construction, in modules.
+crude construction, in modular form.
 The

 quartz clocks tripped the transmit